Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 AGGRESSIVE: Resume with minimal checks.
 Get this done fast.
 The system trusts that the safety conditions are sufficient.

 CONSERVATIVE: The default.
 Strict safety checks, longer wait between resumes.
-More cautious.
+The leash stays short.

 MANUAL: Never auto-resume.
 I want to decide when this resumes.
 The run stays in REVIEW indefinitely until a human says "go."

 The supervision daemon maintains a full audit trail of every resume decision: which checks passed, which policy was applied, when the resume happened, what the result was.
-This transparency is crucial for production deployments where you need to show stakeholders exactly how an autonomous system is making decisions.
+This transparency is crucial for production deployments where you need to show stakeholders exactly how an autonomous system makes its decisions.

 Rendering diagram...